Siegel–Schwall Band

 The Siegel–Schwall Band was an American electric blues band from Chicago, Illinois.
 The band was formed in 1964 by Corky Siegel (piano, electric piano, harmonica, vocals) and Jim Schwall (guitar, mandolin, vocals).
 They played many live shows, and released ten albums.
 They disbanded in 1974.
-The Siegel-Schwall Band performed occasional concerts, and released two more albums, from 1987 to 2016.
+The Siegel–Schwall Band performed occasional concerts, and released two more albums, from 1987 to 2016.

 History

 Corky Siegel and Jim Schwall met each other when both were music students at Roosevelt University.
 Siegel, originally a saxophonist, was interested in blues, while Schwall's background was mostly in country music.
 They combined these two genres, producing a lighter sounding blues as compared to Butterfield Blues Band or John Mayall.
 The Siegel–Schwall Band included Shelly Plotkin on drums and Jos Davidson on bass.
 Davidson had previously played with Steve Miller and the Ardells.

 They were the house band at Pepper's Lounge on Chicago's South Side.
-Every important Chicago blues musician sat in with Corky and Jim at Pepper's, including Junior Wells, Buddy Guy, Billy Boy Arnold, Little Walter, Muddy Waters, Magic Sam, Otis Spann, Bo Diddley, Lazy Lester and Sam Lay, just to name a few.
+Every important Chicago blues musician sat in with Corky and Jim at Pepper's, including Junior Wells, Buddy Guy, Billy Boy Arnold, Little Walter, Muddy Waters, Magic Sam, Otis Spann, Bo Diddley, Lazy Lester and Sam Lay.
 The band moved to Big John's in Old Town after the Butterfield Blues Band began touring and left a vacancy.

 In 1965, Sam Charters signed the band to Vanguard Records.
 In 1966, the band released their first eponymous album, and began a national tour in 1969.
-While they weren't as commercially successful as Butterfield or Mayall, the band was still able to perform at large venues such as Fillmore West.
+While they were not as commercially successful as Butterfield or Mayall, the band was still able to perform at large venues such as Fillmore West.
 Also around that time, the Siegel–Schwall Band became the first blues band to ever perform with a symphony.
 They performed "Three Pieces for Blues Band and Symphony Orchestra" with the San Francisco Symphony.
 The piece was written by William Russo and conducted by Seiji Ozawa.
 After four albums with Vanguard, the band signed with Wooden Nickel, a Chicago label distributed by RCA.
 Their first release on the label won a Grammy Award for Best Album Cover in 1973.

 The band broke up in 1974 after releasing the album R.I.P.
 Siegel/Schwall, and reunited in 1987.
 Alligator Records signed them and released a live reunion album in 1988.
-The band continues to tour occasionally, usually during summer because Jim Schwall is now a professor of music.
+The band continued to tour occasionally, usually during summer because Schwall was by now a professor of music.
 Schwall also ran unsuccessfully for mayor of Madison, Wisconsin.
 The Siegel–Schwall Band released a second album on Alligator Records in 2005, entitled Flash Forward, which was a top 15 hit on the Billboard Blues Albums chart.